Chapter 4 :

 (Seems like the groom will give the bride a lot of love)

-I just smiled mildly because it was getting really hard to smile and not start sobbing.
+I just smiled faintly, because it was getting really hard to smile and not start sobbing.
 I was getting overwhelmed.

-After that he tied the mangalsutra around my neck and sat back properly on his seat.
-The priest then spoke the final line,
+After that, he tied the mangalsutra around my neck and sat back properly on his seat.
+The priest then said the final line, as if an ultimatum I couldn't return from,

 (The marriage is concluded here)

 I sighed in relief because I was feeling suffocated.
-It was suffocating to act normal when everything had taken a 360° turn in just a few hours.
-Few hours ago I was an unmarried woman living with her family and now, I was married and will live with some other family.
+It was suffocating to act normal when everything had taken a three-sixty degree turn in just a few hours.
+A few hours ago I was an unmarried woman living with her family and now, I was married and will live with some other family.

-I didn't speak anything until he stood up and helped me to stand up too.
+I didn't say anything until he stood up and helped me to stand up too.

 Now it was the time of vidaai, the hardest part of a girl's life.